nicolenadine/swift/README.md

-# swift
-Toying around with swift
+# Dipping my toes into Swift

 ## Traffic Segue Project
 Very basic project where I explored changing the background scene with events such as button clicks as well a pop fucntions